vinodkumarhs1962/skinspire_V2/Project_docs/Authentication/Authentication system test documentation.md

 ## Business Significance

-A successful run of `verify_core.py` confirms that the SkinSpire HMS meets critical business requirements:
+A successful run of `verify_core.py` confirms that the Skinspire HMS meets critical business requirements:

 ### Security Requirements